Golden Buddha (statue): Characteristics

 The statue is 3 m tall and weighs 5.5 t.
 (According to another account, the statue measures 3.91 meters from base to top, and 3.10 meters across the lap from knee to knee.)
 It can be disassembled into nine pieces.
 The statue was housed in a wat in Ayutthaya until the mid 19th century, and its provenance from Ayutthaya excludes the possibility of it having been made after about 1750.

-At US$1,400 per troy ounce, the gold in the statue (18 karat) is estimated to be worth 250 million dollars.
-The body of the statue is 40% pure, the volume from the chin to the forehead is 80% pure, and the hair and the topknot, weighing 45 kg, are 99% pure gold.
+Guinness World Records identifies the Golden Buddha as the world's most valuable religious object.
+Based on the December 2008 gold price of US$821.48 per troy ounce, its intrinsic value was estimated at about US$159 million.

 The Buddha is represented in the traditional pose of Bhumisparsha Mudra (touching the earth with the right hand to bear witness Lord Buddha's enlightenment at Bodh Gaya and victory over Mara).
 The original statues of Sukhothai sit on a common pedestal form.
 The flame that crowns the ushnisha is an innovation of Sukhothai that symbolises the splendour of spiritual energy.
 The line of the hairdressing forms a "V" shape in the root of the hairs, underlined by the elegant curve of the eyebrows that join above the aquiline nose, all according to the prescribed rules.
 The three wrinkles in the neck and the much elongated ear lobes, signs of his former status of prince, also form part of the code, as do the wide shoulders and the chest inflated.